 Most of us are “C” or “B” students.
 That's just the way the law of averages works and there's nothing wrong with being average.
 But if you are an average student who believes s/he deserves a rockstar lifestyle, you will be financially screwed until you face reality.
 You'll always be trying to catch up with the “A student” who can actually afford the “A lifestyle.”
 What's worse, so many “A” students live well below their means, investing their disposable income and getting that much richer in the process.
 The key is to live your life according to what you are.

-If you took out a car loan or piled on other types of consumer debt, then you’re really falling behind.
-Every dollar you borrowed to buy something you don’t need could have easily returned a realistic 10-30% in just one year.
-And if you let those dollars compound over 10 years, you’ll see incredible wealth accumulation.
+If you took out a car loan, piled on other types of consumer debt, or simply bought a ton of wasteful stuff you didn't need, then you're really falling behind.
+Every dollar you borrowed to buy something you don't need could have easily returned a realistic 50%+ since 2012.
+And if you let those dollars compound over 10 years, you'll see incredible wealth accumulation.
 Consumers want bear markets because at least they have something to show for their consumption as everybody else loses money.

 There's no need to worry about anybody's finances.
 Part of the reason is because you'll get incredibly frustrated if you keep on getting ignored or ridiculed by people you're trying to help.
 Instead, let go and let people figure things out on their own because everything is rational.
 Maybe they'll realize at age 50 they should have saved and invested more.
 But at least they had a spanking good time spending more than they could afford for 25 years after college right?